ami-team/AMI-Docs/docs/concepts/mql/README.md

 WHERE Customer.City{!Invoice.CustomerId} = 'New-York'
 ```

-Basically, a constraint could be seen as an authorized or forbidden path to navigate from an entity to another in a graph.
+Basically, a constraint could be seen as an authorized or forbidden path to navigate from an entity to another in a graph representing a relational database.

 ### Isolation
 ## Query Syntax
 ### SELECT
 ### UPDATE
 ### DELETE